systay/systay.github.com/_posts/2021-02-04-life-of-a-query-2.md

 # {{ page.title }}

 (This is a post in a series.
-You should start here: [Parsing and Rewriting](./life-of-a-query-1))
+You should start here: [Parsing and Rewriting](/blog/2021/02/03/life-of-a-query-1))

 By now we have a well formed tree structure representing the query the user sent.
 Next step is called semantic analysis.

-I'll use the following query as a running example.
+I'll use the following query to illustrate how it's done.

 ```sql
 SELECT